If you want to increase fiber intake, this article will show you high fiber low carb foods you should eat every day.

 Faster weight loss: You’re less likely to overeat when you consume enough fiber since it increases feelings of fullness.
 This study found that intake of fiber supplements enhanced weight loss in obese individuals.

 Improved heart health: You have a lower risk of a heart attack if you consume enough fiber daily.
-A study conducted on men, found that eating a high-fiber diet reduced risk of heart disease by 40 percent.
-Researchers also found that fiber intake reduced risk of stroke by 7 percent.
+A study conducted on men found that eating a high-fiber diet reduced risk of heart disease by 40 percent.
+Researchers also found that fiber intake reduced the risk of stroke by 7 percent.

 Better gut health: Fiber improves gut health by feeding the good bacteria.
 This consequently boosts the immune function and reduces inflammation.